 Many California retailers know the name "John Vasconcellos."
 John was a highly popular California State Assemblyman from 1967 to 1997—becoming chairman of the influential Assembly Ways and Means Committee—and then a California State Senator for 8 years, not running for reelection in each case only because of term limits.
 But to those outside California, he might be best known as the founder of the California Task Force to Promote Self Esteem and Personal and Social Responsibility.
 John, a firm advocate of positive psychology, pushed forward legislation to fund programs based on the idea that raising teenagers' good feelings about themselves would make them behave more responsibly.

 John did insist that since taxpayer money was being spent, the programs should be rigorously evaluated.
 It turned out that teenage gang leaders whose self-esteem was raised did not change their criminal behaviors much.
 They kept up the stealing, beatings, and revenge killings.
 It's that they felt better about themselves while doing it all.

-John Vasconcellos was ridiculed far and wide.
+John Vasconcellos was ridiculed.
 California government funding for those programs ended.